Ethics of circumcision

 Male circumcision is the surgical removal of the foreskin (prepuce) from the human penis.

 There is substantial disagreement amongst bioethicists and theologians over the practice of circumcision, with many believing that the routine circumcision of neonates for health purposes is a cost-ineffective and ethically-problematic intervention in developed countries, while circumcision on a consenting adult is generally viewed as a morally permissible action.
 Positions taken on the issue are heavily influenced by prevalence in the given area, religion, and culture.
-Some medical associations take the position that circumcision is an infringement of the child's autonomy and should be deferred until he is capable of making the decision himself.
-Others state that parents should be allowed to determine what is in his best interest.
+Some medical associations take the position that circumcision is an infringement of the child's autonomy and should be deferred until they are capable of making the decision themselves.
+Others state that parents should be allowed to determine what is in their best interest.

 Background

 There is a long-running and vigorous debate over ethical concerns regarding circumcision, particularly neonatal circumcision for reasons other than intended direct medical benefit.
 There are three parties involved in the decision to circumcise a minor: the minor as the patient, the parents (or other guardians) and the physician.
 The physician is bound under the ethical principles of beneficence (promoting well-being) and non-maleficence ("first, do no harm"), and so is charged with the responsibility to promote the best interests of the patient while minimizing unnecessary harms.
 Those involved must weigh the factors of what is in the best interest of the minor against the potential harms of the procedure.
 Generally, circumcision on a minor is not ethically controversial or legally questionable when there is a clear and pressing medical indication for which it is the accepted best practice to resolve.
 Where circumcision is the chosen intervention, the physician has an ethical responsibility to ensure the procedure is performed competently and safely to minimize potential harms.

 With a newborn involved, the decision is made more complex due to the principles of respect for autonomy and consent, as a newborn cannot understand or engage in a logical discussion of his own values and best interests.
 A mentally more mature child can understand the issues involved to some degree, and the physician and parents may elicit input from the child and weigh it appropriately in the decision-making process, although the law may not treat such input as legally informative.
 Ethicists and legal theorists also state that it is questionable for parents to make a decision for the child that precludes the child from making a different decision for himself later.
 Such a question can be raised for the decision by the parents either to circumcise or not to circumcise the child.